McCapy/Executor/README.md

 - `Executor#isCompleted()` Checks if the executor has completed all tasks.
 This does not include forked tasks (unless gathered).
 - `Executor#isCancelled()` Checks if the executor has been cancelled.

+- `Executor#onCancel(Runnable runnable)`
+  > Executes the given runnable if the Executor cancels.

 We will also cover how to transform these status's.

 - `Executor#cancel()` **VOLATILE**
   > Cancels the executor. this halts the worker, as well as stops execution entirely.
 Any results which attempt to take from the cancelled executor will return       `null`
+- `Executor#start()`
+  > This starts executing the Executor task, it will start at the first node and work its way to the end.
+It returns the instance of the Executor
+- `Executor#join()`
+  > This joins the result of the Executor into the parent thread, gathering the result.
+Keep in mind this is stopping, so only call this whenever you're certain     you NEED the result at that exact moment.
+- `Executor#join(long ms)`
+  > Returns null if the task was cancelled, same for the last one, and after `ms` milliseconds have elapsed, it will return null and the task will automatically     cancel itself.
+Although if the task is completed in the given timespan, it will return the result of the task.

 And that is all for status's.
 Now we will move on to operations.
 This is where we get the ability to change data, and execute tasks.